eirikhanssen/odf2jats/README.md

 ### Don't let a person do a machine's job

 Marking up manuscripts by hand is very time-consuming.
-The ODF format is a zipped container with text/xml-files and other files.
+The ODF document format is a zipped container with text/xml-files and other files.

-If the manuscripts use a known template and use consistent styling, it is very possible to automatically generate most of the structure and semantics needed to mark up a manuscript using the JATS tagset.
+If the manuscripts use a known template and consistent styling, it is possible to automatically generate most of the structure and semantics needed to mark up a manuscript using the JATS tagset.

 ### Automation using XSLT 2.0 and XProc

-By exploiting XSLT 2.0, XPath 2.0 and XProc, it is possible to automate extraction/transformation of the contents from the ODF-format to be represented in another XML based format such as JATS.
+Automate extraction/transformation of the contents from the ODF-format to JATS by exploiting XSLT 2.0, XPath 2.0 and XProc.

-By utilizing RegEx pattern-matching that is available in XSLT 2.0 and XPath 2.0 it is possible to identify, tokenize and automatically tag text citations and references in the reference list.
+- Use RegEx pattern-matching in XSLT 2.0 and XPath 2.0 to identify, tokenize and automatically tag text citations and references in the reference list.

-By utilizing XSLT 2.0's grouping capabilities it is possible to properly structure a flat xml document to a proper sectioned document.
+- Use XSLT 2.0's grouping capabilities to properly structure a flat xml document to a properly sectioned JATS XML document.

 ## Proper styling of documents

 ### Preserving the outline

-It is important for the manuscript to properly communicate the outline.
+It is important for the manuscript to properly communicate the outline, or hierarchy of the different headers.

-For best results, all headers in the original manuscript should be styled using header styles of the appropriate level (and not formatted using character formatting).
-These header styles need to have an outline level set in the style configuration, for the default header-styles this is normally the case.
+For best results, all headers in the original manuscript should be styled using header styles of the appropriate outline level (as opposed to using character formatting to increase font sizes).

+These header styles need to have an outline level set in the style configuration.
+For the default header-styles this is normally the case.
 But if a user creates own header styles, this is something to keep in mind.

+#### There can be only one
-Only the article title should have a header style with outline level 1, the rest should use lvl 2 and higher, and it is important not to skip a level.
+Only the article title should have a header style with outline level 1, the rest should use header styles with outline lvl 2 and higher.

+#### Don't skip levels
+It is important not to skip a level to ensure that the headings are properly nested, so a level 3 heading should never be a direct child of a lvl 1 heading.

 The outline level is used to automatically section the body of the JATS xml in sec/title + other elements.

 Text in the manuscript should be styled with the default paragraph style for text.

+#### Style mappings
 Special passages of text can be styled using custom paragraph styles that when using a style-mapping in the odf2jats pipeline can facilitate automatic tagging of certain elements.

-This style-mapping will be used in generating the structure and semantics needed to mark up the manuscript using the JATS tagset.
+This is used when generating markup for content such as:
+- abstract
+- keywords
+- history
+- references

 ### Using character styles

 Using character styling where appropriate is also important.
 Character styles such as bold, italic, subscript and superscript are all supported.

+#### Italic text in references has a special meaning
-In the reference list, the proper use of italic character style following the APA style guidelines, is important to facilitate the reference parsing.
+In the reference list, the proper use of italic character style (to identify the source), is important to facilitate the reference parsing (APA style).

-## Steps taken while preparing manuscripts for odf2jats (subject to change)
+## Steps taken while preparing manuscripts for odf2jats
+These are steps that I do to prepare the document for odf2jats conversion.
+This section is subject to change.

 - recieve xml-based document format (odf or docx)
 - open document with Libre Office Writer
 - make sure display of Nonprinting characters is on (View menu)
 - import user defined styles from document with styles for odf2jats workflow
 - change Default Style, add 10pt space above and below paragraph

-### Clean up
+### 1. Clean up
 Remove unneccecary whitespace

-#### Regex replace in Libre Office, replace with empty string:
+#### 1.1 Regex replace in Libre Office, replace with empty string:
 This could be done in a xslt stylesheet as well.
 - blank lines ^$
 - whitespace at end of lines \s*$
 - whitespace at the beginning of lines ^\s*

-#### Remove unwanted paragraph marks
+#### 1.2 Remove unwanted paragraph marks
 Sometimes the author/editor has inserted extra paragraphs within text units to make it span several lines.
 For the purposes of generating a structured document, one text unit needs to be in one paragraph:
 - headings, article-title heading in particular